Techtonica/curriculum/express-js/server-side-project.md

 ## PostgreSQL
 - Set up a Postgres database.
-- Create databases and collections in Postgres.
+- Create databases and tables in Postgres.
 - Add, query, and remove documents.
-- Remove databases and collections.
+- Remove databases and tables.

 ### Overview
 In this project, you will work through three phases in pairs.
 For the first phase, you will set up your project using GitHub, then you will create a wireframe for Step I.